istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-vmss-rhel/README.md

 - Sample Java application called **eap-session-replication** deployed on JBoss EAP
 - Storage Account

-You have the option to choose an existing Virtual Network setup or create a new Virtual Network with the provided VNET and subnet details in the parameters.
+You have the option to choose an existing Virtual Network setup or create a new Virtual Network by providing the VNET and subnet details in the parameters.
 Note that the template will not allow you to create a new subnet in the existing virtual network.
 You also have the option to choose between the Red Hat Enterprise Linux versions 7.7 and 8.0 and JBoss EAP versions 7.2 and 7.3.
 Users can select one of the following combinations for deployment.

 - JBoss EAP 7.2 on RHEL 7.7
 - JBoss EAP 7.2 on RHEL 8.0